-After the berries have all fallen we apply a granular application of Holycare in August.
+After the berry harvest is complete, we apply a granular application of Holly Care in August.
 We again use about 6 ounces per plant.

-Please let us know if we can help you with that!
-For one acre the granular fertilizers are about $550 per acre per year and the foliar sprays are about $350 per acre per year.
+For one acre, the granular fertilizers are about $550 per acre per year and the foliar sprays are about $350 per acre per year.
 So under this organic schedule you can expect to pay around $900 dollars a year.